Now that the holidays are behind us

-The structure of your garden, the things you planted that are always there.
+The structure of your garden, the things you planted that remain green,

 Here, I suggest a few additions to that structure,

-things that will add color and interest in the grey months.
+things that will add color, interest and texture in the grey months.

 It does fine with wet soil and partial shade,